mowoe/blog/content/bare-metal-k8s-cluster.md

 ```bash
 microk8s status --wait-ready
 ```
 Now, decide on one of the nodes to be the master node, which will host the control plane.
-As microk8s doesnt support IPv6 out of the box, we will have to adjust some things in this node, which will later get propagated to the other nodes.
+As microk8s doesnt support IPv6 out of the box, we will have to adjust some things on this node, which will later get propagated to the other nodes.

 #### Enabling IPv6 on the cluster-internal ip spaces
 You only need to execute these commands on your master node.